adnuguk/adnuguk.github.io/input/blog/job-vacancy-aberdeen-net-developer.md

 ---
-author: gep13
+Author: gep13
-date: 2013-01-12 12:21:18+00:00
-slug: job-vacancy-aberdeen-net-developer
+Published: 12/01/2013
-title: 'Job Vacancy: Aberdeen .Net Developer'
+Title: 'Job Vacancy: Aberdeen .Net Developer'
-categories:
-- Job Vacancy
-tags:
+Tags:
-- .Net Developer
+  - .net developer
-- Aberdeen
+  - aberdeen
-- Job Opportunity
+  - job opportunity
+RedirectFrom: job-vacancy-aberdeen-net-developer/index.html
 ---

 Aberdeen Developers have been asked to promote the following job vacancy.
 If you are interested in the position, then please contact Anthony on [agraham@astoncarter.co.uk](mailto:agraham@astoncarter.co.uk).